senacor/BankingInTheCloud-Fineract/README.md

 # BankingInTheCloud-Fineract

+This repository provides a runnable snapshot of the [Mifos I/O](https://github.com/mifosio/) project, which will be the proposed new architecture for the [apache fineract project](https://github.com/apache/fineract).
+Note that at the moment the Mifo I/O project is still completely detached from apache fineract.

-This repository provides a runnable snapshot of the [fineract project](https://github.com/mifosio/).
-This repository was created to ensure the project setup during the BankingInTheCloud workshop.
+This repository was created to ensure a stable project setup during the BankingInTheCloud workshop.

 The master branch holds the latest stable version.
 New snapshots are created in branches and merged to the master once tested.